There are too many to-do list apps. Trying them all would be a massive task, and I know because I did.

 Adding tasks was quick on every platform in my tests, thanks in part to natural language processing (type "buy milk Monday" and the task "buy milk" will be added with the next Monday set as your due date).
 You can put new tasks in your Inbox and then move them to relevant projects; you can also set due dates.
 Paid users can create custom filters and labels, and there are also some basic collaboration features.

 Todoist is flexible enough to adapt to most workflows but not so complicated as to overwhelm.
 And it adds new features regularly: you can view projects as a Kanban board, for example, and navigating the app by keyboard is much smoother after recent updates.
+There's even an AI assistant on paid plans that can help make tasks more actionable.
 Overall, this is a great first to-do list app to try out, especially if you don't know where to start.

 Todoist also integrates with Zapier, which means you can automatically create tasks in Todoist whenever something happens in one of your favorite apps.
-Here are some examples.
+Check out some ideas for automating Todoist with Zapier, or try one of these examples.

 Add new Google Calendar events to Todoist as tasks

-Todoist price: Free version available; paid version from $4/month.
+Todoist price: Free version available; paid version from $5/month.

 Best to-do list app with embedded calendars and timers

-TickTick (Web, Android, Windows, macOS, iPhone and iPad)
+TickTick (Web, Android, Windows, Mac, iPhone and iPad)

 TickTick offers all of this with apps that feel native—the macOS version is distinct from the Windows version, for example, in ways that make sense given the differences between those two systems.
 TickTick also offers a few features that are above and beyond what other task tracking apps offer.